 Property & Right-of-Way Maintenance

-While the Town has received a grant to fund a temporary code enforcement officer, keeping the entire community kept up, clean, and inviting is the responsibility of all community members.
+Keeping the entire community kept up, clean, and inviting is the responsibility of all community members.
 The Lyons Municipal Code has numerous laws placing responsibility on property owners and residents, to keep not only private property clean and nuisance-free, but also to maintain the public rights-of-way adjacent to the owners' property.

 Please review applicable codes on this page for more information.